It's been one year since I first went inside that house.

 - The ending in which you shoot the deer notes that you were only able to retrieve 25 pounds of meat from it, a reference to a similar (and frustrating) limitation in Oregon Trail.

-- Tomato in the Mirror: In the "Murderer" ending, the player may actually be an insane priest imitator who hunted down a teenage mental patient thinking she was possessed.
+- Tomato in the Mirror: John may actually be an insane priest imitator who hunted down a teenage mental patient thinking she was possessed.
+Maybe.